- Download our Moving to Seoul Guide (PDF)

 + PRO: Wealth of opportunities

-The English as a Second Language (ESL) industry is massive in Seoul and schools are always looking for new teachers, especially around February and August, the prime hiring times for teachers.
+The English as a Second Language (ESL) industry is huge in Seoul.
+Schools are always looking to hire new teachers, especially around February and August.

-Without knowledge of Korean and a good deal of experience in a specific field, it’s difficult to find positions in Seoul outside of the education sector.
+Without knowledge of Korean and an adequate deal of experience in a specific field, it’s difficult to find positions in Seoul outside the education sector.
 There are positions available in the tourism industry but, again, these are few and far between.

 Culture shock in Seoul